How to Get Landlord Insurance in Hutchinson

 Is landlord insurance required by law in Kansas?

 No, Kansas does not legally require landlords to carry insurance.
 However, mortgage lenders almost always require it as a condition of the loan.
-Even without a lender, it’s a critical financial safeguard.
+Even without a lender, its a critical financial safeguard.

 Can I use my homeowners insurance for a rental property?